sipherr/weed/README.md

 # Germination

-Use warm mist humidifier and big oscillating fan.
+Use warm mist humidifier and big 12" oscillating fan for first 3 weeks.
+Remove the fan from the room and replace the warm mist humidifier with ultra sonic.

 # Ventilation